J-A-Ha/IDEA/README.md

 The Investigative Data and Evidence Analyser (IDEA) is a toolkit for conducting investigations using data.
 It is a Python package, written in Python and R.

 ## **Table of Contents**

 [TOC]

 ## **Description**

-IDEA is a toolkit for conducting investigations using data, written in Python and R. It provides a Python package which bundles functionality for case management, item/evidence comparisons, data cleaning, metadata analysis, internet analysis, network analysis, web crawling, and more.
+IDEA is a toolkit for conducting investigations using data, written in Python and R. It provides a Python package which bundles functionality for case management, item/evidence comparisons, triangulation, checking for corroboration, data cleaning, metadata analysis, internet analysis, network analysis, web crawling, and more.
 IDEA can read and write your results to a large variety of file types (e.g. .xlsx, .csv, .txt, .json, .graphML).

 ### **Features**